-Follow along on our Route 66 Road Trip turn by turn along the Mother Road from Chicago to Los Angeles!
+Follow along on our Route 66 Road Trip turn-by-turn along the Mother Road from Chicago to Los Angeles!
 Day 1 from Chicago to Springfield included breakfast at Lou Mitchell’s, two looming muffler men, a larger-than-life Lincoln in the World’s Largest Covered Wagon, and lots of vintage signs!

-Route 66 Day 1: Chicago to Springfield
+Route 66 Route Trip Day 1: Chicago to Springfield

 We spent one day in Chicago exploring the city before embarking on our Route 66 road trip and you can read about our day in Chicago here.
 I don’t think one day is enough time to truly explore the city, but we did our fair share including Lou Malnati’s pizza, the Bean, the Art Institute of Chicago, a Chicago-style hot dog, and random walks around the city.
 What we missed: Willis Tower, Billy Goat Tavern, Wrigley Field, Wicker Park, an architectural cruise, and the beach.